German Shepherd Now

 • Chronic condition buffer: $100–$200/month set aside for conditions like allergies or EPI that require ongoing management

 For a full breakdown of all ownership costs, see our annual cost guide.
+The first-year cost breakdown is also useful if you’re planning for a puppy.

 What is the most expensive health problem commonly associated with the breed?